 The course is targeted to students with a major in Data Science and/or Machine Learning.
 It offers students the opportunity to develop hands-on knowledge on new developments in data science and machine learning.
 Please apply via the link: https://portal.wiwi.kit.edu/forms/form/fbv-ulrich-msc-project.
-The application will be accepted on a rolling basis.
+An online meetup will be offered at 15:00 on Monday of the first week of winter semester 2021/2022 (i.e., 18.10.2021).